 Here are some specific ways to boost that profit margin:

 The most profitable restaurants run their businesses with diligent attention to detail.
-Use purchase orders.
-Conduct daily inventories.
+Use purchase orders and track inventory closely.
 Inspect deliveries for accuracy.
 Create weekly profit and loss reports, etc. The more information you have, the easier it will be for you to identify opportunities for optimization.